brugr9/UEPluginVolumeCreator/README.md

 The plugin acts as a framework which allows game developers to create VR/AR serious games, e.g., for teaching and training in medical education.

-The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest aka DICOM Window, multiplanar or volume rendering, coloured from look-up tables or color-gradient based transfer functions.
-With a clipping plane and a region of interest the user may crop a rendered volume, which can also be illuminated with CRI-R9 compliant operating theatre light sources.
+The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest aka DICOM Window, multiplanar or volume rendering, colored from look-up tables or color-gradient based transfer functions.
+With a clipping plane and a region of interest the rendered volume may be cropped.
+Using CRI-R9 compliant operating theatre light sources the volume can also be illuminated.

 <!-- UE Marketplace : End 1/2 -->